Skip to main content

 Core RPCs Through the Command Line

-Remote Procedure Calls (RPCs) are one way of solving this problem.
-RPCs are software that facilitate communication between a blockchain network and users, companies, or applications.
-Rather than needing to run a full custom node or set up a complex program to pull data, the relevant information can be gathered by simply hitting the endpoint provided by the RPC.
+Remote Procedure Calls (RPCs) help solve this problem by enabling communication between blockchain networks and users, applications, or companies.
+Instead of setting up a full custom node or complex program to pull data, RPCs allow developers to gather the necessary information by simply accessing the provided endpoint.

-The Core Chain supports different RPC providers -- both native Core RPC and third-party RPCs providers.
+The Core supports different RPC providers, both native Core RPC and third-party RPCs providers.
 Refer to the complete list of RPC endpoints here for conencting to Core mainnet or testnet.

 Working with RPCs Through the Command Line